Rabbit plagues in Australia

 Rabbit plagues in Australia have occurred several times throughout parts of Australia since wild European rabbits were introduced by European colonists.

 Introduction

 Rabbits were introduced to Australia with the arrival of the First Fleet in 1788.
 A population of 24 rabbits were released near Geelong in 1859 to be hunted for sport.
 The native quolls predated upon rabbits and prior to 1870, many accounts recorded quolls impeding their establishment on the mainland while island colonies thrived.
 Quolls were systematically exterminated by colonists to defend introduced species such as chickens.
-Within 50 years rabbits had spread throughout most of the continent with devastating impact on indigenous flora and fauna.
+Within 50 years rabbits had spread throughout most of the continent with devastating effects on indigenous flora and fauna.

 The species had spread throughout Victoria and by 1880 was found in New South Wales.
 Rabbits were found in South Australia and Queensland by 1886 and by 1890 were in eastern parts of Western Australia and the Northern Territory in the 1900s.
 Feral rabbits were found throughout most of their current range by 1910.